 The Centre holds information and resources for a range of services both on- and off-campus.

 Not sure who to ask?
 Information Assistants on the first floor will help you with all your queries about the University, from getting a new student card, to where to submit a form, or taking advantage of specialist advice from one of the services.
-The Centre also offers a comfy seating area, internet access, coffee and newspapers to read.
+The Centre also offers a comfy seating area with internet access.

 Student Guidance Centre